History of the Jews in Russia: Revolution and civil war

-The attempts of the socialist Bund to be the sole representative of the Jewish worker in Russia had always conflicted with Lenin's idea of a universal coalition of workers of all nationalities.
-Like some other socialist parties in Russia, the Bund was initially opposed to the Bolsheviks' seizing of power in 1917 and to the dissolution of the Russian Constituent Assembly.
-Consequently, the Bund suffered repressions in the first months of the Soviet regime.
-However, the antisemitism of many Whites during the Russian Civil War caused many if not most Bund members to readily join the Bolsheviks, and most of the factions eventually merged with the Communist Party.
-The movement did split in three; the Bundist identity survived in interwar Poland, while many Bundists joined the Mensheviks.
+After 1917, the number of Jews in Rusisa in governmental posts and in higher education rose astronomically, which later led to the myth of a Jewish association with communism and socialism.

 Dissolution and seizure of Jewish properties and institutions

+The Bolshevik regime restricted Jewish religious practice and education in Hebrew.

 In August 1919 Jewish properties, including synagogues, were seized and many Jewish communities were dissolved.
-The anti-religious laws against all expressions of religion and religious education were imposed upon the Jewish population, just like on other religious groups.
+New laws against all expressions of religion and religious education were imposed upon Jews and other religious groups.
 Many Rabbis and other religious officials were forced to resign from their posts under the threat of violent persecution.
-This type of persecution continued on into the 1920s.
+This type of persecution continued into the 1920s.

-In 1921, a large number of Jews opted for Poland, as they were entitled by the peace treaty in Riga to choose the country they preferred.
+In 1921, a large number of Jews opted for Poland, as the Peace of Riga entitled them to choose the country they preferred.
 Several hundred thousand joined the already numerous Jewish population of Poland.

-The chaotic years of World War I, the February and October Revolutions, and the Civil War were fertile ground for the antisemitism that was endemic to tsarist Russia.
-During the World War, Jews were often accused of sympathizing with Germany and often persecuted.

-Pogroms were unleashed throughout the Russian Civil War, perpetrated by virtually every competing faction, from Polish and Ukrainian nationalists to the Red and White Armies.
-31,071 civilian Jews were killed during documented pogroms throughout the former Russian Empire; the number of Jewish orphans exceeded 300,000.
-A majority of pogroms in Ukraine during 1918–1920 were perpetrated by the Ukrainian nationalists, miscellaneous bands and anti-Communist forces.

 Soviet Union

 Before World War II

 Continuing the policy of the Bolsheviks before the Revolution, Lenin and the Bolshevik Party strongly condemned the pogroms, including official denunciations in 1918 by the Council of People's Commissars.
 Opposition to the pogroms and to manifestations of Russian antisemitism in this era were complicated by both the official Bolshevik policy of assimilationism towards all national and religious minorities, and concerns about overemphasizing Jewish concerns for fear of exacerbating popular antisemitism, as the White forces were openly identifying the Bolshevik regime with Jews.

 Lenin recorded eight of his speeches on gramophone records in 1919.
 Only seven of these were later re-recorded and put on sale.
 The one suppressed in the Nikita Khrushchev era recorded Lenin's feelings on antisemitism: